sytnikovzp/eslint-plugin-require-use-client/README.md

 </p>

-An ESLint plugin that enforces the presence (or absence) of the `"use client"` directive in React component files, with an empty line after the directive.
-Designed for Next.js apps and React components that use client-only features.
+An ESLint plugin that enforces the `"use client"` directive (with a blank line) in Next.js/React client components and removes it from utility/type files.
+Fully autofixable.
+Works great with Next.js App Router (Next.js 13+) and React Server Components (RSC).

 ---